 Here are just a few of the “Agnostica approved” books.

 Published in January 2014 as an ebook by AA Agnostica.
 Available in all versions, including Kindle, Kobo and Nook.
+An iBook version for the Mac or iPad is available at iTunes.
 Review by Chris G. In 1991, two women were successfully working their 12-Step programs… and they were atheists.
-They knew the program worked, and each had translated the Steps into secular terms for her … Continue reading
+They knew the program worked, and each … Continue reading

 Now available as an ebook in all versions, including Kindle, Kobo and Nook Review by Chris G. When the Big Book, Alcoholics Anonymous, was being written there was an irritating atheist in the mix: Jim Burwell.
 He was responsible for the phrase “God, as we understood Him” in the Steps … Continue reading